 Risk based in-situ chemical oxidation (ISCO) program based on 1.5 to 2.5 meter injection radius of influence.
 Establish health and safety protocol and site logistics for handling oxidizer.

-Installed 12 injection wells and injected 6,500 liters of blended 12% EHP (enhanced hydrogen peroxide) oxidant followed with 3,700 litres of a sodium persulfate 15% blend.
+Installed 12 injection wells and injected 6,500 litres of blended 12% EHP (enhanced hydrogen peroxide) oxidant followed with 3,700 litres of a sodium persulfate 15% blend.
 Blending is site specific following TRIUM’s ChemOx® process.

 A risk-based in-situ chemical oxidation (ISCO) remediation is ongoing at an urban mall parking lot in Southern Alberta to address a large copper plume in 1,000 m³ of impacted groundwater, with a freshwater receptor located down-gradient.
-Due to infrastructure constraints, a 5-meter radius injection program using hydrogen peroxide was implemented to catalyze a sequestration reaction and precipitate dissolved copper, forming a permeable reactive barrier to prevent further migration.
-Over two months, 1 million liters of blended hydrogen peroxide and reagents were injected using TRIUM’s ChemOx® process, ensuring long-term effectiveness with a reactive barrier lasting approximately five years.
-The remediation has been effective at both the source zone and down-gradient areas, with ongoing injections near the water receptor, achieving results without disrupting shopping center operations.
+Due to infrastructure constraints, a 5-meter radius injection program using hydrogen peroxide was implemented to catalyse a sequestration reaction and precipitate dissolved copper, forming a permeable reactive barrier to prevent further migration.
+Over two months, 1 million litres of blended hydrogen peroxide and reagents were injected using TRIUM’s ChemOx® process, ensuring long-term effectiveness with a reactive barrier lasting approximately five years.
+The remediation has been effective at both the source zone and down-gradient areas, with ongoing injections near the water receptor, achieving results without disrupting shopping centre operations.